module-federation/aegis/README.md

     </a>
 </div>

-## Consolidate your microservices (and run them in a single process)
+## Consolidate your microservices
+(by running them together in a single process)

 - for decreased footprint,
 - better performance and